FlorianLeChat/Domego/README.md

 ___

 ## In English

+> [!CAUTION]
+> **This project is no longer maintained since May 2024.
+If you intend to run the whole or some part of my source code, please be aware that some dependencies will be outdated and you expose yourself to security vulnerabilities if proper safeguards are not enforced.**

 *Domego is a serious educational game in which each player takes the role of an actor in a construction operation.
 The objective is dual: collectively, the players must ensure that the project runs smoothly and finishes on time with the lowest possible cost, individually, they must ensure the sustainability of their business by meeting different objectives (making profits, ensuring their reputation, etc.).*